Aelto/tw3-cahirc-language/README.md

 };
 ```

-Once you your lambda is defined, you can call it using the `.call()` statement:
+Once your lambda is defined, you can call it using the `.call()` statement:
 ```js
 var x = a_lambda.call(10);
 ```